 2nd P8 Poseidon to join Malaysia Airline search effort

-In this undated photo provided by Naval Air Systems Command, a P-8A Poseidon in flight over the Pacific Northwest
+In this undated photo provided by Naval Air Systems Command, a P-8A Poseidon is seen in flight over the Pacific Northwest.

 The Navy is sending a second P-8A Poseidon to Perth, Australia, to support the search efforts of the Malaysia Airlines jet that went missing nearly three weeks ago.

 The aircraft was scheduled to leave Okinawa on Friday to join the multinational effort to find MH370 and its 239 passengers and crewmembers, according to Cmdr.
 William Marks, 7th Fleet spokesman.